YounesAmeziane/data-quality/README.md

 ### MetadataRepository (validity results)

 #### `dbo.profiles`
-Stores the statistical profile for each table, as a JSON blob.
+Statistical profile for each table, stored as a JSON blob.
 Upserted on every profiling run.

 | Column | Type | Notes |
 |---|---|---|